biagiomaf/smart-comfyui-gallery/README.md

 - 🏃‍♂️ **Blazing Fast**: SQLite database + smart caching = instant loading even with thousands of files
 - 📱 **Mobile Perfect**: Gorgeous interface that works flawlessly on any device
 - 🔍 **Node Summary Magic**: See model, seed, and key parameters at a glance
-- 📁 **Total Organization**: Create, rename, delete folders; mark favorites; powerful search & filters
+- 📁 **Smart Organization** 🆕: Expandable sidebar with real-time search, bi-directional sorting (name/date), and intuitive folder management
+- 🖼️ **Enhanced Gallery View** 🆕: Sort thumbnails by date or name with instant toggle between ascending/descending order
+- 🔎 **Advanced Lightbox** 🆕: Zoom with mouse wheel, persistent zoom levels across images, and quick delete functionality
+- 🆕 **Universal Upload Magic**: Upload ANY ComfyUI-generated image/video from your PC or phone and instantly discover its workflow!
+- 🔄 **Real-time Sync** 🆕: Silent background checks with visual progress overlay when new files are detected
 - 🔧 **Standalone Power**: Works independently—manage your gallery even when ComfyUI is off
 - ⚡ **2-File Installation**: Just two files to transform your entire workflow
-- 🆕 **🎉 NEW: Universal Upload Magic**: Upload ANY ComfyUI-generated image/video from your PC or phone and instantly discover its workflow!

-### 🔥 NEW: Upload & Discover Feature
+### 🔥 Upload & Discover Feature

-**Game-changing addition!** Now you can upload images and videos from anywhere:
+**Game-changing addition!** You can upload images and videos from anywhere:

 - 📤 **Drag & Drop Upload**: From your PC, phone, or any device
 - 🔍 **Instant Workflow Detection**: Automatically extracts and displays the original ComfyUI workflow (if available)
 - 🌍 **Community Sharing**: Someone shared an amazing creation?
 Upload it and see exactly how they made it!
 - 💾 **Expand Your Collection**: Add AI art from other sources to your organized gallery
 - 🔄 **Cross-Platform Sync**: Upload from mobile, manage from desktop—seamlessly

-**Use Cases:**
-- 🎨 Add AI art you found online (with embedded workflows)
-- 📱 Upload creations from your phone to your main gallery
-- 👥 Analyze workflows from community shares
-- 🔄 Transfer work between different ComfyUI setups
-- 📚 Build a comprehensive reference library

 <div align="center">
   <img src="assets/gallery_from_mobile_screen.png" alt="Mobile View" width="300"">